mmandelstrom/SmartSensorNode/README.md

 - Launch `gdb client` and run it

 ### Compile a single file (utility target)
+For WSL some devpackages might be missing.
+If you get a linker error run the following: sudo apt update sudo apt install -y build-essential pkg-config uuid-dev libcurl4-openssl-dev libbsd-dev

 You can compile one source file with the same flags/defines as the client build: